View programs

 Areas of study include:

 You will work independently and in teams to achieve course deliverables.
-As a graduate, you will begin your career in programming, microcomputer support or computer operations.
-With experience, you will advance to an analyst role with responsibility for the design and planning of software systems in collaboration with stakeholders and peers or a leadership position in programming, operations or other areas.
+As a graduate, you will likely begin your career in programming, quality assurance or technical analysis.
+With experience, you will advance to a senior analyst role with responsibility for the design and planning of software systems in collaboration with stakeholders and peers or a leadership position in programming, operations or other areas.

 Note: To ensure you make an informed decision about your information technology (IT) career path, a common first semester is offered for the Computer Systems Technician, Computer Systems Technology, Computer Systems Technician – Transfer to Ontario Tech University,Computer Programming, and Computer Programming and Analysis programs.
 This approach will give you an opportunity to explore the systems/programming applications and networking/hardware applications of the IT sector.